marcomacchia99/RT1_Assignment2/README.md

 * if the front wall is nearer then `f_th = 2`meters, he checks the lateral distances:
   * if the left distance is more then the right distance he slightly turns to the right
   * otherwise he slightly turns to the left
-* if the front wall is furthest then the treshold, then the robot goes straight using the speed received by the `/accelerator` service (described below)
+* if the front wall is furthest then the treshold, then the robot goes straight.

+When the robot goes straight, he uses the `/Speed_val` value as speed value. `/Speed_val` is managed by the UI node, according to what he receives from the `/accelerator` node.

 ### Motors ###